top of page

 10. Headaches

 Our bodies are designed to protect us.
-Those physiological symptoms that happened to Dana are the same types of reactions that occur when our bodies detect threats in our environment.
-Sometimes, however, our bodies can’t tell the difference between a real or falsely perceived threat – such as the catch phrase.
+The physiological symptoms Dana experienced are similar to those that occur when our bodies detect threats in our environment.
+However, sometimes our bodies can’t distinguish between a real threat and a falsely perceived one—like the catchphrase that reminded Dana of her past.

-1. First, recognize that your body is reacting to something in the environment because it is trying to keep you safe, and that is causing these symptoms.
+• First, acknowledge that your body is reacting to something in your environment.
+This reaction is your body’s way of trying to keep you safe, even if it feels overwhelming.

 2. Breathe

-1. Breathing is your best tool because you take it with you everywhere you go.
+• Breathing is your best tool because you take it with you everywhere.
 Try inhaling for four seconds, holding for seven, and exhaling for eight.
+This technique can help ground you.

-1. Try the 54321 method.
+• Use the 54321 method.
 List five things you can see, four things you can feel, three things you can hear, two things you can smell, and one thing you can taste.
+This exercise helps bring your focus back to the present.

-1. Splash cold water on your face, use essential oils, and listen to your favorite music.
+• Splash cold water on your face, use essential oils, or listen to your favorite music.
+Engaging your senses can help distract you from the trigger.

 5. Movement

-Sometimes, it seems like triggers can pop up out of nowhere.
-But, if we can identify what is going on, we can be better equipped to handle the situation and keep it from escalating.
-But please remember to be gentle with yourself.
-Your body is just trying to keep you safe.
+Sometimes, triggers can pop up out of nowhere.
+But if we can identify what’s going on, we can be better equipped to handle the situation and prevent it from escalating.
+It’s crucial to be gentle with yourself during these moments.
+Remember, your body is just trying to keep you safe.

 Follow us for more updates